Robinpig/Note/docs/CS/Distributed/Consensus.md

 ### 2PC

+Consensus is easy if there are no faults.

 As its name suggests, 2PC operates in two distinct phases.
 - The first proposal phase involves proposing a value to every participant in the system and gathering responses.
 - The second commit-or-abort phase communicates the result of the vote to the participants and tells them either to go ahead and decide or abort the protocol.